Omnipod Pump

 Notification Settings¶

-row, the graphic below is displayed.
-The notifications are a combination of beeps on the pod with associated modal alerts on the phone app that must be acknowledged to prevent future beeps.
+When you tap on the Notifcation Settings row, the graphic below is displayed.
+The notifications are a combination of beeps on the Pod with associated modal alerts on the phone app that must be acknowledged to prevent future beeps.

 Confidence Reminders¶

-row, the graphic below is displayed.
-You can choose from three levels of audible responses that Loop requests from the pod:
+When you tap on the Confidence Reminder row, the graphic below is displayed.
+You can choose from three levels of audible responses that Loop requests from the Pod:

-- Disabled: no audible pod alerts to acknowledge commands
+- Disabled: no audible Pod alerts to acknowledge commands

 - Enabled: each manual command provides an audible sound to acknowledge it:

-- For manual dosage change, the pod beeps at both the beginning and end of the manual command.
+- For manual dosage change, the Pod beeps at both the beginning and end of the manual command.

-- For automated dosage change, the pod does not beep.
+- For automated dosage change, the Pod does not beep.

 - Extended: Automated dosage change beeps, similar to the manual commands when set to